Gatrrr/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing + Middleware

 - [ ] Describe Middleware?

+Functions that runs before executing the method

 - [ ] Describe a Resource?

+Something from our database

 - [ ] What can the API return to help clients know if a request was successful?

+res.status(200)

 - [ ] How can we partition our application into sub-applications?

+Express router

 ## Project Setup